Frequently asked Questions & Copyright

 In the case of beats, you are granting Voisey the rights to host and make beats available for other creators to record over in the app.

 In the case of creators (those who record voiseys in the app), you are granting Voisey the rights to host and make available the voiseys that you save and publish in the app and to allow users to share them to third party sites or apps where people can listen to/watch them.

 Voisey also has the rights to use these voiseys to promote Voisey in advertising or other promotional campaigns without further approval from the creators/owners.
 Voisey has the right to adapt voiseys to fit these campaigns, such as editing multiple voiseys together to form a longer composition, or layering different voiseys over each other to create interesting new sounds.

 Does Voisey make money?

 Currently Voisey is not a revenue generating platform and makes no money.
 Our focus is entirely on empowering creativity and building a community.
 We do anticipate generating revenue at some point in the future and this will most likely be through advertising or in app purchases.
 We are currently supported entirely by investors.

 Does Voisey pay royalties?

-No plans are currently in place for this however, and updates to the EULA will take place before any changes occur in the service.
+No plans are currently in place for this, however updates to the EULA will be made before any changes to the service are made.

 Will Voisey ever own rights to music on the platform?

-In future, Voisey may decide to offer specific partnerships to certain creators on Voisey, with Voisey potentially acting as a record company, music publisher or in other capacities that could see it participating in ownership or revenue from a creator's work.
-This would only ever be on a case by case basis, and a separate license or partnership agreement would be entered into.
+In the future, Voisey may decide to offer specific partnerships to certain creators on Voisey.
+This would only ever be on a case-by-case basis, and a separate license or partnership agreement would be entered into.